News

 Russia and China have agreed to increase trade using their own national currencies.
 The EU has developed a global payments system designed to allow EU companies to do business with Iranian companies without exposing themselves to US sanctions.
 As well, over 40 central banks are considering the introduction of blockchain-based digital currencies that would avoid dollar clearing delays and US sanctions.

-The most recent pronouncement calling for a dollar replacement came last week from Shanghai Gold Exchange (SGE) President Wang Zhenying.
-Wang proposes a new super-sovereign currency to that would replace the greenback.
+The most recent pronouncement calling for a dollar replacement came in April 2020 from Shanghai Gold Exchange (SGE) President Wang Zhenying.
+Wang proposes a new super-sovereign currency that would replace the greenback.
 In a thinly veiled swipe at US efforts to weaponize the dollar, Wang says the new currency would be designed to ensure that no one country can freeze the international assets of another country.

 It’s anyone’s guess if these efforts to dethrone the dollar will be successful, or when.
 But one thing is for sure.
 The dollar is fated to join the long list of fiat currencies that have been debased out of existence.